ddmitov/perl-executing-browser/README.md

 ## Compile-time Requirements

 GCC compiler and Qt 5.1 - Qt 5.5 headers (including QtWebKit headers).
 Later versions of Qt are unusable due to the deprecation of QtWebKit.
+The most important Qt dependency of PEB is actually not QtWebkit itself, but QNetworkAccessManager class, which is subclassed to implement AJAX requests to local Perl scripts.
+The removal of this class from the ecosystem of QWebEngine, the new Blink-based web engine of Qt, means that transition to QWebEngine remains problematic.

 Compiled and tested successfully using:
 * Qt Creator 2.8.1 and [Qt 5.1.1] (http://download.qt.io/official_releases/qt/5.1/5.1.1/) on 32-bit Debian Linux,